| Who really performed live on stage at the

 guitar and the public loved him.
 Rusty has made it big and

 no one is happier than I for his success."
+The handsome maestro, on whom the years

 have bestowed a contentment beyond price, recalled an experience